 Commissioned by The Tribeca Film Festival.
 A romantic comedy short with a screenplay by Richard Dresser.

-The never-before-told story of women’s advancement in America, featuring the most influential women of the past 50 years and today.
+The never-before-told story of women’s advancement in America.
+The innovative MAKERS.com video archive features over 100 of the most influential women of the past 50 years and today.

 The biggest art heist in history: behind the scenes of the deal to ransom $300 million worth of paintings stolen from Boston’s Isabella Stewart Gardner Museum.

 Would you risk your life to save a stranger?
 And never talk about it?
 MY ITALIAN SECRET tells the story of Tour de France cycling champion Gino Bartali and other Italians who saved lives during WWII.

 A 5-part prime time series presenting the extraordinary new generation of outside-the-box thinkers changing the way we live and the world does business in the 21st Century.

 Following playwright and actor Sam Shepard on a journey of self-discovery into the heartland of the American imagination; featuring the only in-depth interview this American icon has ever given on-camera.